Sparrows (1926 film)

 Sparrows is a 1926 American silent drama film about a young woman who rescues a baby from kidnappers.
 The film, which was originally titled Scraps, starred and was produced by Mary Pickford, who was the most powerful woman in Hollywood at the time.

+In 2025, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant."